British Wildlife of the Week

 The weasel is often confused with its close relative, the stoat.
 Both are long, slender, fast-moving predators with a chesnut-brown head and upperparts, and creamy underparts.
 But the two species differ in two main ways.
 The first is the tail.
 A stoat’s tail is around half the length of its body and ends in a bushy black tip, whereas a weasel’s tail is usually quite short and inconspicuous.

-Being so slim and flexible gives this diminutive predator a huge advantage when hunting mice, voles and other small mammals because it can follow them into their burrows and trap them.
-However, small size and an energetic hunting style mean the weasel rapidly burns through energy reserves, and it must consume about a third of its body weight every day to survive.
+Being so slim and flexible gives the weasel a huge advantage when hunting mice, voles and other small mammals because it can follow them into their burrows and trap them.
+But small size and an energetic hunting style mean it rapidly burns through energy reserves, and it must consume about a third of its body weight every day to survive.
 Perhaps this is the reason why, of the seven mustelids found in the UK, the hyperactive little weasel has the shortest lifespan – it rarely lives beyond 12-18 months.

 Next time on British Wildlife of the Week, we’ll be looking at a lizard that looks like a snake – the legless slowworm.